Byndyusoft/byndyusoft-templates-api/templates/README.md

 ## Api development lifecycle

 - Implement logic in `src`
-- Add or addapt unit and integration tests (prefer before and simultaneously with coding) in `tests`
+- Add or adapt unit and integration tests (prefer before and simultaneously with coding) in `tests`
 - Add or change the documentation as needed
 - Open pull request in the correct branch.
 Target the project's `master` branch